 60kg: 7 EnergyGel Plus during + 2 before

 70kg: 8 EnergyGel Plus during + 2 before

 80kg: 9 EnergyGel Plus during + 2 before

 90kg: 10 EnergyGel Plus during + 2 before

 If you find that 3 gels an hour is too much, try and consume as many gels as you comfortably can.
 Practicing using gel during longer training runs makes it easier to use on race day.
 You can use HIGH5 IsoGel instead of HIGH5 Energy Gel depending on personal preference – they perform the same function.

 At the finish

 Fluids Your fluid needs will depend on how warm the weather is on race day and how much you sweat.
 Try to drink water or the on-course drink regularly.
 If you use the on-course drink, take care not to consume too much additional carbohydrate from that drink or you will need to adjust your gel intake.
 In very hot conditions you may need additional electrolytes.
-Individual ZERO tabs can be wrapped in Cling Film and carried on your run.
+Individual HIGH5 Zero Electrolyte tabs can be wrapped in Cling Film and carried on your run.
 Simply put the tab into the on-course water to make a refreshing electrolyte drink.
-ZERO does not contain carbohydrate.
+HIGH5 Zero Electrolyte does not contain carbohydrate.